-- 1. A regulated member transferring full or partial responsibility for a patient's care to another healthcare provider(s) must: - a. communicate clearly with the accepting healthcare provider(s) and provide a timely, written summary that includes the following information: - identification of the roles and responsibilities of the regulated member and other healthcare providers involved in the patient's ongoing care; - ii. pertinent clinical information, including outstanding test results and active consultations; - iii. treatment plans and recommendations for follow-up care; - b. have a discussion with the patient to: - identify the roles and responsibilities of the regulated member and other healthcare providers involved in the patient's ongoing care; and - ii. explain treatment plans and recommendations for follow-up care. - 2.
-A regulated member discharging a patient from a healthcare facility must: - a. complete a timely discharge summary consistent with the policies of the facility; and as a member of this College.
+- 1. A regulated member transferring full or partial responsibility for a patient's care to another healthcare provider(s) must: - communicate clearly with the accepting healthcare provider(s) and provide a timely, written summary that includes the following information: - identification of the roles and responsibilities of the regulated member and other healthcare providers involved in the patient's ongoing care; - ii. pertinent clinical information, including outstanding test results and active consultations; - iii. treatment plans and recommendations for follow-up care; - b. have a discussion with the patient to: - identify the roles and responsibilities of the regulated member and other healthcare providers involved in the patient's ongoing care; and - ii. explain treatment plans and recommendations for follow-up care. - 2.
+A regulated member discharging a patient from a healthcare facility must: - a. complete a timely discharge summary consistent with the policies of the facility; and

+• &quot;Regulated member" means any person who is registered or who is required to be registered as a member of this College.
 The College regulates physicians, surgeons and osteopaths.

-${\boldsymbol{\cdot}}$ "Regulated member" means any person who is registered or who is required to be registered